acoustic-content-samples/sample-article-carousel/README.md

 #### 2. Update the baseTenantUrl and serverBaseUrl

 The baseTenantUrl and serverBaseUrl variables in app.js and app-handlebars.js must also be set for your tenant.
-In the IBM Watson Content Hub user interface, click the "i" information icon at the top left of the screen next to where it says IBM Watson Content Hub.
-The pop-up window shows your host and tenant ID.
-Use this information to update the value of baseTenantUrl.
+In the IBM Watson Content Hub user interface, open the user menu by clicking the drop-down arrow next to the user name on the top navigation bar.
+Select "Hub Information" from the user menu.
+The pop-up window shows your Watson Content Hub tenant specific "API URL".
+Use this information to update the value of baseTenantUrl in the above mentioned JS files.
 For example it might look something like this:

 const baseTenantUrl = "https://my12.digitalexperience.ibm.com/api/12345678-9abc-def0-1234-56789abcdef0";